What is Career Online High School (COHS)?

 I dropped out my senior year of high school.
 Will all of the courses I completed count toward this diploma?

 Once you have completed the qualification process and have passed probation, a COHS representative will analyze your transcripts and apply credits for any coursework you completed that fulfills the credit transfer requirements.
-Only academic classes will transfer.
+Only academic semesters will transfer.
 A maximum of 14 credits (English, math, social studies, and science) can be transferred.
 There may be a small fee that you must pay to send your transcript directly from your high school in the U. S. to COHS to be evaluated.
-A processing fee of around $15 is to send the transcript from your high school to COHS.
+A processing fee of around $15 is to send the transcript from your previous school to COHS.
 The COHS evaluation is free if you went to school in the U. S. If you went to school outside the U. S., you will need to pay to have your foreign school transcript evaluated and then sent to COHS.
+If you successfully passed some of the GED subject tests, you can request that your records are sent to COHS to be evaluated after you pass the COHS probation period.

 How many credits will I need to graduate?

-Students will be given up to 18 months to complete the program, which consists of 36 classes (18 credits).
-Students accepted into the program may transfer up to 14 credits from their former school(s) if they went to school in the U. S. Students who went to school in other countries will have to either take all the classes or have their school transcript evaluated at their own cost.
-Depending on how many credits the student is able to transfer, the program can be completed in as few as 5 months, but most people spend from 7 to 18 months.
-You will need to complete at least 2 classes per month to fulfill program requirements and graduate on time.
+Students will be given up to 18 months to complete the program, which consists of 36 semesters (18 credits).
+Students accepted into the program can transfer up to 14 credits from their former school(s) if they went to school in the U. S. Students who went to school in other countries will have to either take all the coursework or have their school transcript evaluated at their own cost.
+Depending on how many credits the student is able to transfer, the program can be completed in as few as 5 months, but the average is 12 months.
+You will need to complete at least 2 semesters per month to fulfill minimum program requirements and graduate on time.

 How much time will I need to dedicate to my coursework?

-COHS recommends that you spend at least 10 hours per week (minimum) on your coursework.
-You are expected to maintain the recommended pace completing your classes, and your academic coach will help keep you on track!
-Since this program is self-paced, it is recommended that you move faster and complete more than one class every two weeks.
+The Library recommends that you spend at least 10 hours per week (minimum) on your coursework.
+You are expected to maintain the recommended pace completing your coursework, and your academic coach will help keep you on track!
+Since this program is self-paced, it is recommended that you move faster and complete more than one semester every two weeks.

 Is the coursework available in languages other than English?